imp-dance/haakon.dev-2024/features/articles/data/rtk-query-loader.md

 :::

-### Rounding up the changes in a major version
+This allows for a very nice pattern where you create a base loader with default loading and error states, and extend from that.
+This will more easily allow you to configure all loaders at once as well - and reuse and extend existing loaders.

+In my own experience, I have set up a `baseLoader`, as well as a `baseRouteLoader` and `baseDialogLoader` (both extended from `baseLoader`).
+You can set it up however you want.

+### Rethinking some of the API

 At this point, I was about 4 months and 4 versions into writing the package.
 I felt it was time for a major update.
 This also meant that I could take a look back at the interface and fix things that were bothering me.
 Notably, having to specify `as const` after the `useQueries` argument.

 I solved this by returning an object instead of an array.
-I also added `deferredQueries` as a optional way of returning queries from the loader - meaning that the queries don't block the consumer from loading.
+I also implemented `deferredQueries` as an optional way of returning queries from the loader - hinting that the queries should not block the consumer from loading.

 ::: window
 examples/v1.tsx